On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Abstract

 \section{Abstract}

 We analyze statistical discrimination in hiring markets using a multi-armed bandit model.
 Myopic firms face workers arriving with heterogeneous observable characteristics.
 The association between the worker's skill and characteristics is unknown ex ante; thus, firms need to learn it.
-Laissez-faire causes perpetual underestimation: minority workers are rarely hired, and therefore, underestimation towards them tends to persist.
-Even a slight population-ratio imbalance frequently produces perpetual underestimation.
+Laissez-faire causes perpetual underestimation: minority workers are rarely hired, and therefore, the underestimation tends to persist.
+Even a marginal imbalance in the population ratio frequently results in perpetual underestimation.
 We propose two policy solutions: a novel subsidy rule (the hybrid mechanism) and the Rooney Rule.
-Our results indicate that temporary affirmative actions effectively mitigate discrimination caused by insufficient data.
+Our results indicate that temporary affirmative actions effectively alleviate discrimination stemming from insufficient data.